Relative and absolute Lefschetz standard conjectures for some Lagrangian fibrations: Voisin's trick and the end of the proof

 The first one is achieved, as in the proof of \cref{decomp two fibrations}, by combining \cref{thm SY}\eqref{good SY} with \cref{decomp eta}.
 The second one is deduced from the first one because it is obtained from the first one by conjugating by $\gamma$ (as is shown by the relations \eqref{eq conj 1} and \eqref{eq conj 2}).

 We have shown that the Shen--Yin decomposition is motivic.
 This implies the Lefschetz standard conjecture as we explained in the end of the proof of \cref{decomp two fibrations}. \end{proof}

 \begin{remark} The main application of the above theorem is given in Section \ref{S:LSV} and proves the Lefschetz standard conjecture for LSV tenfolds.
-It should be possible to extend this result to some of their deformations through \cref{extension}. \end{remark}
+It should be possible to extend this result to some of their deformations via a specialization argument. \end{remark}